abid-mhmd/Echo-lens/README.md

 ## 6. AI coding tools disclosure

-**Google DeepMind Antigravity** was used as an AI pair-programming assistant during development for:
+**Google  Antigravity** was used as an AI pair-programming assistant during development for:
 - Auditing the implementation against task brief specifications.
 - Formulating conservative regex rules for English plural/singular normalization.
 - Writing test suites for exact token and multi-word token-sequence matching.